pooyanosk1382/AnalysisAttack/README.md

 ### CounterOfCipherText
 Do the same as above on cipher text but the point is that we don't know what combinations we should count so we count all of combinations.

+### Decrypt
+By analisys the cipher text and compare with analisys of books attempt to decrypt the cipher text and exchange the letters by a function.